oceanprotocol-archive/readthedocs/README.md

 ### Usage:

 1. Check if intended submodule points to correct branch and has all the required commits.
 Submodules will be cloned in `submodules` directory.
-If not, pull the changes from remote.
+If not, pull the changes from remote submodule.

 - Check branch